Act Smart!: 10 more things you can do in 30 minutes

 5. 30 minutes practicing your cold reading skills.

-There are all kinds of classes on cold reading; I loved Margie Haber’s technique, and I’m sure there are lots of other great teachers out there.
-It’s really, really smart to get coached in a technique first, so you don’t develop bad habits.
-Once you learn any technique, though, you must practice it, or it’s useless.
+There are all kinds of classes on cold reading; I loved Margie Haber's technique, and I'm sure there are lots of other great teachers out there.
+It's really, really smart to get coached in a technique first, so you don't develop bad habits.
+Once you learn any technique, though, you must practice it, or it's useless.
 Really.
 Staying in the habit is half the battle.
-(For more on great ways to get and keep a good habit, check out Leo Babauta’s New Year’s Challenge.) (please link to http://thepowerofless.com/new-years-challenge/)
+(For more on great ways to get and keep a good habit, check out Leo Babauta's New Year's Challenge.)

 6. 30 minutes pulling apart a piece of text.

-Script analysis—the process of breaking down a piece of text to understand the meaning behind the words, in the case of dialogue, and the instructions embedded in stage directions—is one of the most significant tools you can have in your actor toolbox.
-If you haven’t ever taken a scene study class, you need to find a good one that has some proprietary method of breaking down a scene into useful components.
+Script analysis, the process of breaking down a piece of text to understand the meaning behind the words, in the case of dialogue, and the instructions embedded in stage directions, is one of the most significant tools you can have in your actor toolbox.
+If you haven't ever taken a scene study class, you need to find a good one that has some proprietary method of breaking down a scene into useful components.
 And you need to be spending time practicing this on scripts of all kinds.
-(Hint: sometimes it’s easier to start with characters you wouldn’t play, rather than ones you’re dying to play.)
-Which brings me to…
+(Hint: sometimes it's easier to start with characters you wouldn't play, rather than ones you're dying to play.)
+Which brings me to...

 7. 30 minutes researching new classes.